If you’re anything like me, you love your olive oil.

 Beyond enhancing the taste of your dishes, olive oil also sports an impressive array of purported health benefits.

-In this post, let’s talk about the many uses of olive oil and how it might benefit your health.
+In this post, let’s talk about the many uses of olive oil – even beyond the culinary – and how the golden oil might benefit your health.

 What is Olive Oil and How is it Made?